 Like other options this comes with software to control fan curves for full control over the speed and noise from fans as well as the RGB.
 The out of the box settings in general are great but some will want to tinker with the fan curve to ensure they get the absolute best performance with the least amount of noise.
 Especially if you plan on using the out of the box fans as they are a little loud.

 Why would you choose the Corsair H115i?

-Let’s be honest you came here looking for a definitive answer on what liquid cooler is best for your needs.
+Let’s be honest you came here looking for a definitive answer on what water CPU cooler is best for your needs.
 So, what makes this any better?
 For us the build quality and warranty alone bring Corsair out in front.
-Corsair warranty will cover your cooler and your full system if there was a leak which wrecked your other hardware.
+Corsair warranty will cover your water cooler and your full system if there was a leak which wrecked your other hardware.
 There are examples of people on forums and Reddit who have gone through this process and successfully had their systems replaced.
 To me this just shows they have trust in the product which gives me the faith to add it to my expensive gaming computer.